johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ![Terminal - mmWave](/screenshots/TERM-mmwave.png)

-### Step 4 - Connecting the LaunchPad and BoosterPack.
+### Step 4 - Connecting the LaunchPad and BoosterPack

 The mmWave MMWAVEICBOOST has a BoosterPack connector which is compatible with the CC3235SF LaunchPad.
 These boards can be connected together and the USB serial connection returned to the CC3235SF LaunchPad.